All IMGs successfully matched to Royal College specialty programs in Ontario are required to complete the Pre-Residency Program (PRP).

 Each week, you will complete online MCQs.
 Questions are based on the key concepts from session material.
 The answers will be provided to you immediately after you finish the quiz for reference.

-A report – which includes your simulated patient qualitative and quantitative feedback, MCQ results, online module completion and detailed attendance – is provided to your program director and/or sponsoring agency to ensure they are able to tailor your residency experience accordingly based on your strengths and opportunities to improve.
+A report – including feedback on your involvement in simulations, MCQ results, online module completion and detailed attendance – is provided to your program director and/or sponsoring agency to ensure they are able to tailor your residency experience accordingly based on your strengths and opportunities to improve.

 Our faculty are dedicated to your success both in the program and as you progress onward.
 If you ever have challenges or questions, the faculty will be pleased to provide you with support.